What matters most is still

 If there is something strategically relevant to address, the conversation continues.

-If not, it ends there — with clarity.
+If not, it ends there — with clarity and alignment.

 Addressing what strategy consistently overlooks.